microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 At the end of this session, you will be better able to design and recommend solutions that help organizations properly secure and monitor their IoT-based infrastructure.

-The concepts covered here are targeted at an architectural design level versus simple stand alone activities.
+The concepts covered here are targeted at an architectural design level versus simple stand-alone activities.

 ## Step 1: Review the customer case study